Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design

-Figure \ref{fig_defl_closesyn} illustrates this fact by showing the projection of the trajectories of both asteroids in a synodic system where Jupiter is fixed.
-As can be seen, as they do not cross Jupiter's orbit, these asteroids are limited to approach geometries that offer a small magnitude of $dE/dt$.
+Figure \ref{fig_defl_closesyn} illustrates this fact by showing the projection of the trajectories of both asteroids in a synodic system where Jupiter is fixed. {Red dashed lines indicate distances from 1 to 10 SOIs from Jupiter.} As can be seen, these asteroids are confined to approach geometries that offer a small magnitude of $dE/dt$ since they do not cross Jupiter's orbit.

 When reproducing Figures \ref{fig_defl_comp_2005ED224} to \ref{fig_defl_comp_3200Phaethon} for different magnitudes of impulse and thrust, with values reasonable to be applied, the conclusions remain unchanged.
 For example, two cases are reproduced in which the virtual asteroids are particularly disturbed by approaches to some of the planets.
 Figure \ref{fig_defl_comp_2008UB7_1mms} shows the deflections obtained considering $\Delta V = 0.1$ cm/s or $A_t = 4$ pm/s$^2$ (equivalent to a gravitational tractor of 10 tons at about 40 m) for the asteroid 2008 UB7.
 Figure \ref{fig_defl_comp_2020VW_10cms} represents the results for $\Delta V = 10$ cm/s or $A_t = 400$ pm/s$^2$ (equivalent to a gravitational tractor of 10 tons at about 410 m) for the asteroid 2020 VW.